chistia007/Health-Care-Center/README.md

-This project has an admin side app as well as a report which consists of system request, requirement analysis, use case diagram, two activity diagrams, sequence diagram, two DFD(level-0 and level-1) diagrams.
+This project also has an admin side app as well as a report which consists of system request, requirement analysis, use case diagram, two activity diagrams, sequence diagram, two DFD(level-0 and level-1) diagrams.

 Admin side app --> [click here](https://github.com/chistia007/Health-Care-Center-Admin-Only)